 Powers, functions and duties of the Information Regulator

-- The Information Regulator is, among others, empowered to monitor and enforce compliance by public and private bodies with the provisions of the PPI Act.
+- The Information Regulator is, among others, empowered to monitor and enforce compliance by public and private bodies with the provisions of the POPIA Act.
 The Information Regulator is also responsible for issuing codes of conduct for different sectors and to make guidelines to assist bodies with the development and application of codes of conduct.

 - Chapter 10 provides for complaints to be lodged with the Information Regulator by persons regarding any interference with the protection of their personal information.
 Interference with the protection of the personal information of a data subject consist, in terms of section 73, of—